abrasive/shairport/LIBSOXR.md

 export LD_LIBRARY_PATH
 sudo ldconfig -v
 ```
 That's it.
-Now you can select the `--with-libsoxr` option when you're building Shairport Sync
+Now you can select the `--with-libsoxr` option when you're building Shairport Sync.